react-native-netinfo/react-native-netinfo/README.md

 - **macOS Platform:**

-  Autolinking is not yet available on macOS.
+  Autolinking is not yet available on MacOS.
 See the [Manual linking steps for macOS](#manual-linking-macos) below.

 #### Using React Native < 0.60